spyder-ide/spyder/doc/installation.rst

 Installation
 ============

-Spyder is quite easy to install on Windows, Linux and macOS.
-Just the read the following instructions with care.
+Spyder is quite easy to install on Windows, Linux and macOS; just read the following instructions with care.

 This section explains how to install the latest stable release of Spyder.
 If you prefer testing the development version, please use the ``bootstrap`` script (see next section).

 If you run into problems, before posting a report, *please* consult our comprehensive
 `Troubleshooting Guide <https://github.com/spyder-ide/spyder/wiki/Troubleshooting-Guide-and-FAQ>`_
 and search the `issue tracker <https://github.com/spyder-ide/spyder/issues>`_